FelixMo42/motili-homework/README.md

 The detailed page has all the request info: owner name, repo name, description, stars & languages.
 It just displays this as some text, nothing fancy.
 I figured this was more about if I could use a router.

 ### 6. Responsive Design ###

 Its not very responsive, but the Search page does scale and looks pretty good on mobile.
-The about page is literaly just the divs tags with some text, it dosent even have css.
+The about page is literaly just the divs tags with some text.
-I have some actually good responsive design befor for php templates, so I can show you that if you want.
+I have some actually good responsive design for php templates I've made, so I can show you that if you want.

 ### Bonus ###